boolnetwork/advanced-solidity-tutorials/README.md

     Deploying a new TokenBridge contract on chain 280...
     TokenBridge deployed at 0x281b5702012654065733A0b763e2F3494663968b
     ```
-2. Binding TokenBridge to Anchor
+2. Binding each TokenBridge to an Anchor.
     ```angular2html
     Format: yarn hardhat updateConsumer --anchor <anchor address> --consumer <tokenBridge address> --network <network name>
     ```